November 14 in Music History

 1960 – Ray Charles, a native of Georgia, hit number one on the US Billboard Hot 100 with his rendition of ‘Georgia on My Mind’.

 1975 – Rock band Queen kicked off their third headlining concert world tour titled ‘A Night at the Opera Tour’ with a show at the Liverpool Empire Theatre in England.
-The 78-date tour concluded on April 22 in 1976 with a show in Brisbane, Australia.
+The 78-date tour concluded on April 22, 1976 with a show in Brisbane, Australia.

 1981 – With their compilation album ‘Greatest Hits’, Queen started a four-week run at the top of the UK Albums chart.
 It also peaked at No.1 in Austria, the Netherlands, New Zealand, and Germany.